What Does it Take to Be a Loan Counselor?

 Loan Counselors work in the following industries:

-Those thinking about becoming a Loan Counselor might also be interested in the following careers:
+Those interested in being a Loan Counselor may also be interested in:

 Image Credit: Dave Dugdale via Creative Commons Attribution-Share Alike 2.0 Generic